Transcript Upload

 | User Email | No | Your customer's email address |

 The Interview Name and Interview Date must be provided before you can advance to the Review step.
-The customer email is optional and can be added later from the interview detail page.

 What Happens Next